Best of IMAP

 Image Credit: NASA/Johns Hopkins APL/Princeton/Ed Whitman

-Animation of the IMAP spacecraft simulation spinning in The curved path, usually elliptical, described by a planet, satellite, spaceship, etc., around a celestial body, such as the Sun; also called orbital path. at L1.
+Animation of the IMAP spacecraft simulation spinning in The curved path, usually elliptical, described by a planet, satellite, spaceship, etc., around a celestial body, such as the Sun; also called orbital path. at Lagrange Point 1 is an orbital path in space about one million miles from Earth towards the Sun that is without any magnetic interference from the planets., which is about one million miles from Earth towards the Sun.

 Image Credit: NASA/Princeton/Patrick McPike

-Information about the The bubble-like region surrounding the solar system inflated by the solar wind, shielding the solar system from interstellar radiation. and the IMAP mission.
+Information about the heliosphere and the IMAP mission.
 Includes a demonstration activity on the back on how the heliosphere flows.

 Image Credit: NASA/A predecessor to IMAP, IBEX is studying how our heliosphere interacts with interstellar space.
 IBEX created the first maps showing the interactions at that border, and how they change over time./Adler Planetarium